KoolChain/tradebot/README.md

 2. Provide the configuration for the services
    * For the Cpp trader, see the existing files in `./configs` for examples.
-     The production config should be placed in `./configs/dogebot.json`.
+     The production config should be placed in (or symlinked to) `./configs/dogebot.json`.
    * For the python exporter, pace a file `./configs/updatesheet.env` with content:
    ```
    SPREADSHEET_ID=some_spreadsheet_id